sourav-bk/Golang/Topic/gRPC.md

 # RPC

+RPC most commonly stands for Remote Procedure Call, a software communication protocol that allows a program on one computer to execute code on another computer (server) without needing to understand the network details.
+It acts like a local function call.

 REST is good for Web or browser based comunication but not suitable for inter server comunication

 ### 1. Handling Non-CRUD Actions ::